chanandler/Bandwidth-Monitor/FEATURES-REQUESTS-FIXES.md

 ### Fresh Feature Ideas (2026)

 **29. Automatic Network Type Detection & Profile Switching**
 Automatically detect when the user switches between Wi-Fi, Ethernet, VPN, or mobile hotspot, and change monitoring profiles or alert thresholds accordingly.
 E.g., stricter data cap alerts when on mobile hotspot.
+- Explanation: This ensures users always have optimal alerts and settings tuned to their current connection, reducing surprises and making the app smarter for mobile or shared environments.

 **30. Interactive Usage Heatmap**
 Show an interactive grid or calendar heatmap visualizing hourly usage patterns across days/weeks.
 Helps users spot peak hours and plan around heavy usage times.
+- Explanation: Provides a visual overview of usage patterns, making it easier to identify trends and optimize network habits.

 **31. Real-Time Notification of Unusual Activity**
 Monitor for sudden spikes or drops in bandwidth outside the user's normal pattern and alert with a notification or banner ("Unusual upload detected at 3:14 PM").
+- Explanation: Helps detect anomalies that might indicate problems or unauthorized activity, improving security and awareness.

 **32. Quick Actions in Menu Bar**
 Add right-click or long-press quick actions in the menu bar item for pausing monitoring, resetting peaks, or exporting data without opening the main app window.
+- Explanation: Enhances usability by providing fast access to common controls directly from the menu bar.

 **33. Siri Shortcut & App Intents Support**
 Expose actions like 'Show current usage', 'Export history', or 'Pause monitoring' as App Intents and Siri Shortcuts for hands-free or automation integration.
+- Explanation: Enables voice control and automation, making the app more accessible and convenient to use.

 **34. Advanced Filtering and Custom Alerts**
 Let users define custom alert rules (e.g. notify if usage > X GB between 6–10 PM, or if upload exceeds Y MB in 10 min).
 Supports power-user workflows.
+- Explanation: Provides flexibility for tailored notifications that fit unique user needs and schedules.

 **35. Network Quality Score**
 Calculate and display a 'quality score' based on bandwidth, jitter, and outage frequency to help users identify unreliable connections over time.
+- Explanation: Gives users a simple metric to evaluate their network's reliability and troubleshoot issues proactively.

 **36. Bandwidth Forecasting**
 Predict end-of-cycle usage based on recent trends and alert if the user is on track to exceed their data cap, with suggestions for lowering usage.
+- Explanation: Helps users plan their usage proactively and avoid unexpected overages by anticipating future consumption.

 **37. One-Tap Troubleshooting Report**
 Allow users to generate a diagnostic report (recent rates, network changes, errors) for sharing with support or troubleshooting their connection.
+- Explanation: Simplifies problem reporting and support by quickly compiling relevant network info into a shareable format.

 **38. Accessibility Optimizations**
 Add VoiceOver navigation, larger text support, and high-contrast theme options to make the app more usable for everyone.
+- Explanation: Ensures the app is inclusive and usable by people with a range of accessibility needs.

 **39. Bandwidth Usage Widgets for visionOS**
 Provide 3D/spatial widgets for visionOS, enabling users to see floating usage graphs or data caps in their environment.
+- Explanation: Extends monitoring into spatial computing spaces, offering innovative and immersive ways to visualize data.

 **40. Liquid Glass Menu Bar Design**
 Adopt Apple's Liquid Glass design for the menu bar and main windows, creating a modern, fluid look that adapts to backgrounds and light.
+- Explanation: Modernizes the app’s UI with a sleek, context-aware visual style that enhances aesthetics and user experience.

 **41. Visual Intelligence Integration**
 Let users scan their networking environment or hardware setup via camera and match it to troubleshooting tips or usage analytics.
+- Explanation: Uses visual input to simplify setup and diagnostics, making troubleshooting more intuitive and accessible.

 **42. Scheduled Quiet Hours**
 Allow users to define time windows when notifications and usage alerts are suppressed—ideal for meetings, sleep, or focus time.
+- Explanation: Respects user downtime by silencing alerts during specified periods, reducing distractions.

 **43. Family/Shared Network Usage Tracking**
 Support for syncing and aggregating data usage across multiple Macs (and possibly iOS devices) for a shared home or office connection.
+- Explanation: Helps households or teams monitor collective usage, improving transparency and management of shared bandwidth.

 **44. Detailed ISP Outage Reporting**
 Automatically detect and log network outages, attempt root-cause analysis, and present a timeline for the user to share with their ISP.
+- Explanation: Provides actionable insights into connectivity issues to streamline support interactions and resolution.

 **45. App Privacy Insights**
 Summarize privacy risks by tracking which apps/services send or receive data with non-local servers.
+- Explanation: Increases user awareness about data flows, enhancing privacy and security understanding.

 **46. Power/Energy Impact Monitoring**
 Estimate and display the energy impact of heavy network activity on battery life and thermal load.
+- Explanation: Helps users balance performance with battery health by showing network activity’s power cost.

 **47. System Dashboard Widget**
 Add a system Dashboard widget (if macOS version supports it) with customizable stats for quick at-a-glance usage checks.
+- Explanation: Offers handy, always-visible summaries of bandwidth use without opening the app.

 **48. Proactive ISP Plan Recommendations**
 Analyze the user's long-term usage and suggest ISP plans that match their needs more closely, including cost and speed comparisons.

----

-## Fixes

-**F1. ~~Notifications not appearing when app is active~~** ✅ Fixed in v3.0 Test notification button and data cap alerts were silently suppressed when the Settings window was open. macOS suppresses notifications for the active app by default unless a `UNUserNotificationCenterDelegate` is set.
-Fixed by conforming `AppDelegate` to `UNUserNotificationCenterDelegate` and implementing `willPresent` to return `.banner` + `.sound`, ensuring notifications display even while the app is frontmost.

----

-## Completed
-- v2.0 — Menu bar bandwidth monitor with upload/download display
-- v3.0 — Code quality improvements (lazy historyURL, removed dead code, @ViewBuilder refactor, relaunch fix, removed legacy availability guards)
-- v3.0 — Network interface auto-naming now uses `SCNetworkInterfaceCopyAll()` for accurate, locale-aware labels (e.g. correctly identifies Wi-Fi vs Ethernet vs Thunderbolt Bridge)
-- v3.0 — Billing day picker extended to 31; `currentCycleStart()` clamps to the last valid day of the month so days 29–31 work correctly in short months
-- v3.0 — Data cap notifications: fires a system notification at 75%, 90%, and 100% usage; each threshold fires once per billing cycle and resets automatically when the cycle rolls over or totals are reset
-- v3.0 — Settings: sampling interval replaced with dropdown picker (0.25 s – 30 s) + typed text field
-- v3.0 — Settings: data cap size replaced with dropdown picker (1 GB – 1 TB) + typed text field
-- v3.0 — Settings: test notification button added to Data Cap section
-- v3.0 — Fix: notifications now display as banners when app is active (`UNUserNotificationCenterDelegate` + `willPresent`)
-- v3.0 — Onboarding: 7-step first-launch walkthrough covering language, welcome, theme, units, data cap, notifications, and finish; versioned so major updates can re-trigger it for existing users
-- v3.0 — Localisation: full English, French (Français), and German (Deutsch) support via in-app `L` struct; language picker in onboarding step 1 and in Settings; defaults to system locale if supported
-- v3.0 — Speed Test shortcut: "Speed Test" submenu in the menu bar with Fast.com and Speedtest.net options; opens in the default browser
-- v3.1 — Dark mode: added `.dark` theme option; all windows, popovers, and view backgrounds now correctly apply `.darkAqua` appearance; removed hardcoded `.vibrantLight` from About, Tip Jar, Settings, and Details popover
-- v3.1 — Richer menu bar tooltip: hovering the menu bar item now shows last 24 h totals, current cycle totals, data cap % (if enabled), and peak speeds
-- v3.1 — Notification Center / desktop widget: WidgetKit extension (small + medium sizes) showing 24 h usage, cycle totals, cap progress bar, and peak speeds; main app writes to shared App Group store every ~60 seconds and triggers widget reload
-- v3.2 — Daily/weekly bar chart in Statistics: toggle between 7-day and 30-day views using Swift Charts `BarMark`; data grouped by calendar day from the existing 35-day history store
-- v3.2 — Menu bar graph mode: new "Mini graph" option in Settings (Appearance section) draws a live sparkline of recent download/upload rates in the menu bar instead of text
-- v3.2 — Export CSV: "Export CSV…" button in Statistics writes 35-day history (date, download bytes, upload bytes) via `NSSavePanel`
-- v3.2 — Reset Peaks: separate "Reset Peaks" button next to the Peak Rates heading in Statistics; clears only peak download and upload values with a confirmation alert
-- v3.2 — Tip jar nudge: clickable "Enjoying the app?
-Buy me a coffee ☕" link in Statistics view and in About window; both open the Tip Jar window
+- Explanation: Helps users optimize their internet service choices by matching plans to actual usage patterns and budgets.